Sheila-Murugi/NLPWarehouse/README.md

 2. Access the frontend at `http://localhost:3000`.

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- The instructors and team members for their guidance and support.
-- The open-source community for providing valuable resources and tools.

 ---

 This README should give a comprehensive overview of your project and guide users on how to get started.